bisonbet/MyJournal/README.md

 - The system requires a Hugging Face token for WhisperX operation
 - Debug mode is enabled by default unless `--production` is specified
 - WAV files are preserved in debug mode and deleted after MP3 conversion in production mode
 - The system supports various audio preprocessing options for optimal transcription quality
+- The GUI provides an intuitive interface for all features available in the command-line tools